pajenterprise/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 - Search results include items for topics that have been deleted
 - Sign-In broken with SSO under certain conditions
 - When following a question/idea/article, I need to refresh the page to see the Following # increase and my name as a follower (permanent fix)
+- Despite making the site in English, some strings show localized in localized Operating Systems
 - Tag car renders offscreen
 - Favicon does not show due to contextual URL